-Automotive Industry Trends Description Potential Impact on Magna OEM cooperative alliances / consolidation Joint platform development and cost sharing Joint purchasing Increased OEM pricing pressure Increase in sales, where Magna has strong relationship with lead OEM Decrease in sales, where Magna has weaker relationship with lead OEM Long-term growth of Chinese OEMs and suppliers Aided by China's accelerated focus on vehicle electrification Chinese OEMs may have low cost base which could provide advantage for expansion into global markets Large number of Chinese OEMs and excess production capacity could result in consolidation Potential for new partnerships and collaborations Chinese policies aimed at growing high-value domestic development/production Chinese government plans to increase engineering, development and manufacturing of high-value, high-tech products in China Increased localization of engineering, development and manufacturing Uncertainty regarding whether Chinese domestic companies will be preferred over foreign-owned companies operating in China Potential for increased export control restrictions in the U.S. and Western Europe relating to strategically important and/or technologically advanced products and technology Emergence of new "best-cost" automotive markets New "best-cost" automotive markets (e.g. Morocco and Vietnam), which are close to larger established manufacturing markets (France/Spain and China, respectively) Potential new "best-cost" market for engineering talent Increased level of investment in new markets required Various risks of doing business in foreign markets
+Automotive Industry Trends Description Potential Impact on Magna OEM cooperative alliances / consolidation Joint platform development and cost sharing Joint purchasing Increased OEM pricing pressure Increase in sales, where Magna has strong relationship with lead OEM Decrease in sales, where Magna has weaker relationship with lead OEM Long-term growth of Chinese OEMs and suppliers Aided by China's accelerated focus on vehicle electrification Chinese OEMs may have low cost base which could provide advantage for expansion into global markets Large number of Chinese OEMs and excess production capacity could result in consolidation New business opportunities, including drivetrain, electronics and ADAS products, and full vehicle engineering and assembly Potential loss of business with traditional OEMs, to the extent new OEMs adversely impact traditional OEMs Vertical integration risk as a result of Chinese OEMs having a financial / ownership interest in certain suppliers Potential for new partnerships and collaborations Chinese policies aimed at growing high-value domestic development/production Chinese government plans to increase engineering, development and manufacturing of high-value, high-tech products in China Increased localization of engineering, development and manufacturing Uncertainty regarding whether Chinese domestic companies will be preferred over foreign-owned companies operating in China Potential for increased export control restrictions in the U.S. and Western Europe relating to strategically important and/or technologically advanced products and technology Emergence of new "best-cost" automotive markets • New "best-cost" automotive markets (e.g. Morocco and Vietnam), which are close to larger established manufacturing markets (France/Spain and China, respectively) Potential new "best-cost" market for engineering talent Increased level of investment in new markets required Various risks of doing business in foreign markets